GCSE Art Coursework: Tips for a Portfolio That Stands Out

 Draw from Life

-First-hand observational drawing is essential.
-Photograph your subject matter, but also draw it.
-Drawing from direct observation develops your understanding of form, proportion, tone, and texture in ways that copying photographs cannot replicate.
+To be direct: first-hand observational drawing is non-negotiable.
+Photograph your subject, yes, but also draw it — from the actual thing, not the photo.
+Drawing from direct observation teaches you about form, proportion, tone, and texture in ways copying photographs simply can’t replicate.
+It’s harder.
+That’s the point.

 Use Photography Purposefully